What is the purpose of this study?

-- You (and a caregiver, if necessary) will be trained by a physical therapist to independently use the functional electrical stimulation ergometer (RTI bike) as part of a supervised fitness program at Casa Colina Centers for Rehabilitation.
+- You (and a caregiver, if necessary) will be trained by a physical therapist to independently use the functional electrical stimulation ergometer (RTI bike) as part of a supervised fitness program at Casa Colina Hospital and Centers for Healthcare.

-- Participate in a supervised fitness program at Casa Colina Centers for Rehabilitation consisting of a 60-minute lower extremity functional electrical stimulation ergometry (RTI bike) program 3x/week for 6 months.
+- Participate in a supervised fitness program at Casa Colina Hospital and Centers for Healthcare consisting of a 60-minute lower extremity functional electrical stimulation ergometry (RTI bike) program 3x/week for 6 months.

 MS Clinical Study Flyer